 Our Science and Technology Committee consists of Dr. Sherwin and Dr. McCormick.
-The Science and Technology Committee was newly formed in June 2016 and did not meet during the fiscal year.
+The Science and Technology Committee met once during the fiscal year.
 The Board has adopted a written Science and Technology Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.